This post may contain affiliate links. Please see our disclosure policy.

 This is the kind of no tomato chili you make when you want something really filling and hearty.
 Using beef chuck roast takes this to the next level, and really does taste so much more flavorful than ground beef chili.

-This one-pot chili is hearty, flavorful, but not too spicy.
-Serve it with a light butter lettuce salad, or with mozzarella queso and chips for a game day.
+This chili without tomatoes or beans is a recipe you make when you want something cozy and comforting.
+Serve it with a light bibb lettuce salad, or with mozzarella queso and chips for a game day.

 • Easy – Just sear the beef and add everything to the pot!
 Then let time do the rest of the work for you.